isomerpages/govtech-gobusiness-main/pages/ipgrow/siliconplus-communications-pte-ltd.md

 Brand Activation & Implementation
 Ongoing Engagement & Content Creation

-We are your brand transformation partner - with the depth to diagnose, the creativity to inspire, and the craft to deliver.
+We are your brand transformation partner—with the depth to diagnose, the creativity to inspire, and the craft to deliver.
 Every engagement is grounded in strategic thinking, storytelling, technology, and design excellence.

-We work with universities,  large corporates, SMEs and government agencies - building brands where trust, transformation, and storytelling matter.
+We work with universities,  large corporates, SMEs and government agencies —building brands where trust, transformation, and storytelling matter.

-At SiliconPlus, we believe in the Power of the Plus-going one step further to build brands that connect, grow, and endure.
+At SiliconPlus, we believe in the Power of the Plus—going one step further to build brands that connect, grow, and endure.

 <b>Year established in Singapore:</b> 1999